18F/internal-air-traffic-control/README.md

 # Authentication & Environment

 The server uses Trello for authentication and as a backing data store.
 Users must have Trello accounts and must be able to access the board containing Air Traffic Control data.
 You will need an [API key and OAuth secret from Trello](https://trello.com/app-key) (the API key is up top and the secret is near the bottom).
 These should be in environment variables named `TRELLO_API_KEY` and `TRELLO_CLIENT_SECRET`, respectively.
-You will also need to provide a callback URL as `TRELLO_CALLBACK_URL`.
+You will also need to set the `HOST` environment variable.
+This should be a full HTTP hostname as it is used to construct the Trello callback URL ({HOST}/auth/trello/callback).

 Finally, you will need to identify the Trello board to be used for Air Traffic Control.
-This is set in the `TRELLO_BOARD_ID` environment variable.
+This is set in the `ATC_TRELLO_BOARD` environment variable.

 Authentication is persisted in user sessions.
 To secure the session, a strong session secret is recommended.
 This is read from the environment variable `SESSION_SECRET`.
 If it is not provided in the environment variable, it uses a default, hard-coded string that is more secure than nothing, but only just barely since the code is open.
 Please set the `SESSION_SECRET`.